Makktu/ScrollingAdventure/README.md

 Another go at backgrounds, this time with a 256x256 tileset.
 Results: jank.
 A rollover again.
 This will have to be resolved sharpish.

 I did spend a few hours today working on design aspects in general.
 E.g. the Alpha version will be a 4x4 grid.
 Also, the battle system will be a separate system attached to the movement and environments, etc.

+### Sun 6 October

+Experimenting with a movement 'jitter'.
+Not good so far.
+This whole project needs a hefty kick up the backside.

+### Mon 7 October

+Aim for today:
+-implement the design from Saturday.
+-get some type of Alpha-level background(s) into the environments.